buildwithfavas/devTinder-frontend/README.md

 - Profile Page
 - Get the feed and add the feed in th store
 - build the user card on feed
+- Edit profite Feature
+- Show Toast Message on save of profile
+- See all my connections